jarviscog/jarviscog/README.md

 👨‍🏭  [enhanced-flashbang](https://github.com/timmy6figures/enhanced-flashbang) is a hardware addon for the video game CS:GO.
 Whenever a flashbang goes off in the game, a real life flash goes off in your face!

-🎹 [Bertha2](https://github.com/boyesm/Bertha2) is a self-playing piano that plays itself!
+🎹 [Bertha2](https://github.com/boyesm/Bertha2) is a self-playing piano!
 Sometimes streaming on Twitch, enter a Youtube link in chat and it will attempt to play it!

 📺 [NAND to Tetris](https://github.com/timmy6figures/nand-to-tetris) is a guided course where you build your own computer from the ground up, going from logic gates, to an ALU, to a compiler, to a Java-like high level language.

-♟️ [Cota](https://github.com/timmy6figures/cota) is a board game that mixes elements from Chess, 象棋, Shogi, and Go.
-The game was created by a Vietnamese friend, and this is a virtual version that I used to learn the Rust language.

 🌊 [openGLProjects](https://github.com/timmy6figures/openGLProjects) is a collection of assignments created during a computer graphics course taken at University.
 OpenGL was used during the course, and some interesting algorithms and techniques were used during the course, such as a marching cubes algorithm.